 Safety First on July Fourth

-Your pet will enjoy staying in a cool, quiet home much more than being outside in the hot July sun or near fireworks.
-Independence Day celebrations are riddled with items that are hazardous to your pet’s health.
-Make sure to keep your pet away from the following items during your celebrations.
+While it may be tempting to bring your pet with you to outdoor celebrations, they would much prefer to stay in a cool, quiet home than be outside in the hot July sun or near fireworks.
+Additionally, Independence Day celebrations are riddled with items that are hazardous to your pet’s health.
+To keep your pet safe, make certain they are kept away from the following items:

-Alcohol is highly toxic to animals, and even the smallest amount of beer, wine or any other type of alcoholic drink is unsafe for your pet to drink.
+Alcohol is highly toxic to animals, and even the smallest amount of any alcoholic drink is a danger to your pet.

-Human food is unhealthy for your pets and could make them sick.
-Do not allow your pet to have any chips, dips, hamburgers, hot dogs or any other type of human food.
+Human food is unhealthy for pets and could make them sick.
+As such, you should not allow your pet to have any chips, dips, hamburgers, hot dogs or any other type of human food.

-Keeping bugs, especially mosquitos, away is important for any outdoor Independence Day celebration.
-Insect repellents and bug sprays are harmful to pets when applied topically or ingested, however.
-It’s best to stick with veterinarian-prescribed pest repellants for your fur-baby.
+Keeping bugs, especially mosquitos, away is important for all outdoor celebrations.
+However, insect repellents and bug sprays for humans can be harmful to pets when applied topically or ingested.
+It’s best to stick with veterinarian-prescribed pest repellents for your pet.

-Any sort of flammable substance is dangerous for pets.
-Keeping your fur-baby away from these items will protect them from serious injury.
+All flammable substances are highly dangerous for pets.
+Keeping your pet away from these items will protect them for serious injury.

 If fireworks will be lighting up the night sky in your neighborhood, take these five precautions to keep your pet comfortable and safe: